Quintoneee/azure-network-protocols/README.md

   <img src="https://i.imgur.com/mu2o8Za.png" height="45%" width="45%" alt="Remote Desktop"/>  <img src="https://i.imgur.com/PHi6H7M.jpeg" height="45%" width="45%" alt="Remote Desktop"/>
 </p>
 <p>
-  Now its time to get into the remote desktop. go to your start menu and pull it up. once there you will go the windows virtaul machine and get the public ip address. which you can find by going to windows vm and it will pull up certain things such as the public ip address, private address, and settings etc; Take that public ip address and put it in the remote destop, it will ask you for the username/password you created for the windows vm.
+  Now its time to get into the remote desktop. go to your start menu and pull it up.
+Once there, you will go to the Windows virtual machine and get the public ip address. which you can find by going to windows vm and it will pull up certain things such as the public ip address, private address, and settings, etc Take that public IP address and put it in the remote destop, it will ask you for the username/password you created for the windows vm.
 </p>
 <br />